seyedtalebhosseini/IBD-to-CRC-Multi-Omics-Analysis-Bulk-RNA-Seq-Single-Cell-Spatial-Transcriptomics-/README.md

 Citation
 If you use the scripts in this repository, please cite:

-Deciphering Immune and Cellular Reprogramming During the Progression from Inflammatory Bowel Disease to Colorectal Cancer Using Multi‑Omics Single‑Cell and Spatial Transcriptomics

-Journal of Translational Medicine (Accepted)
+Hosseini, S.T., AminianToosi, K., Nemati, F. et al. Deciphering immune and cellular reprogramming during the progression from inflammatory bowel disease to colorectal cancer using multi-omics single-cell and spatial transcriptomics.
+J Transl Med 24, 591 (2026). https://doi.org/10.1186/s12967-026-08158-2

 License
 This repository is intended for academic and research purposes.